Aspen Economic Opportunities & Financing the Economy Program

 The public policy recommendations of the 2017 – 2018 edition of the Program were compiled in a White Paper, which also provides an Index (Economic Development and Opportunities in Romania: Local Business Environment Index (LBEI).
 The White Paper, written by Clara Volintiru and George Ştefan, from the Bucharest University of Economic Studies, was presented during a dedicated panel at Bucharest Forum 2018;

-The 2019 program edition continued to be animated by the valuable intellectual contribution of Clara Volintiru, Associate Professor in the Department of International Business and Economics, the Bucharest University of Economic Studies (ASE), and benefited from the valuable support of:
+The 2019 program edition continued to be animated by the valuable intellectual contribution of Clara Volintiru (Aspen Economic Opportunities & Financing the Economy Program Director), and benefited from the valuable support of:

 - Program Partners: Mastercard, Raiffeisen Bank, NN, Metropolitan Life and Patria Bank